 The materials for the event are brought from the mountains every year.
 Dedicated teams spend several weeks moving tonnes of compacted ice and snow.
 Then they sculpt and carve the glistening masterpieces into what you see as the final product.

-The general theme of the festival changes every year.
+The general theme of the Hokkaido Festival changes every year.
 Past years themes focused on anything from certain celebrities and tv shows to famous buildings.
 The British Museum, The Imperial Palace and Angkor Wat have all be featured in the past, and landmarks such as the Sphinx of Egypt.

-To give you an idea of what to expect for the upcoming event, last year’s theme reflected popular fantasy and science-fiction releases, such as the Final Fantasy game series and a nod to the Star Wars movies (to commemorate the franchise’s 40th anniversary).
+To give you an idea of what to expect for the upcoming event, one theme reflected popular fantasy and science-fiction releases, such as the Final Fantasy game series and a nod to the Star Wars movies (to commemorate the franchise’s 40th anniversary).
 In 2020 the theme is: ‘enjoy the ice’.

 Sculptures of characters and depictions of the most famous scenes were met with the latest technology.
 This is to provide a new thoroughly immersive experience for the spectators including a state of the art surround sound system.